 Plenty of people rely on action-packed video games to improve their reflexes, but a lot of gamers will tell you that nothing tugs at their competitive streak like a racing game.

 Even if you don’t get to speed down the racetrack in real life, there’s no reason why you can’t do it in the virtual world.
-There’s an entire genre of racing games available, but we’ve managed to highlight some of the best ones.
+There’s an entire genre of racing games available, but we’ve managed to highlight some of the best ones of all time.

 Burnout 3: Takedown (PS2, Xbox)